dotansimha/graphql-code-generator/docs/integrations/apollo-local-state.md

 }
 ```

-If you wish to get better integarion and fully type-safe types for your client side schema as well, you can create a `.graphql` file for your local schema, for example:
+If you wish to get better integration and fully type-safe types for your client side schema as well, you can create a `.graphql` file for your local schema, for example:

 ```
 type Todo {